-Governing Law: The manner in which annual, independent financial audits shall be conducted, which shall employ generally accepted accounting principles, and the manner in which audit exceptions and deficiencies shall be resolved to the satisfaction of the chartering authority. - California Education Code Section 47605(c)(5)(I)
+Governing Law: The manner in which annual, independent financial audits shall be conducted, which shall employ generally accepted accounting principles, and the manner in which audit exceptions and deficiencies shall be resolved to the satisfaction of the chartering authority. - California Education Code Section 47605(b)(5)(I)

-An annual independent financial audit of the books and records of the Charter School will be conducted as required by Education Code Sections 47605(c)(5)(l) and 47605(m).
+An annual independent financial audit of the books and records of the Charter School will be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
 The books and records of the Charter School will be kept in accordance with generally accepted accounting principles, and as required by applicable law, the audit will employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as published in the State Controller's K-12 Audit Guide.

-The SOCS governing board will form an audit committee each fiscal year to oversee selection of an independent auditor and the completion of an annual audit of the Charter School's financial affairs.
+The SOCSS governing board either directly, or through an audit committee it may form each fiscal year, shall oversee selection of an independent auditor and the completion of an annual audit of the Charter School's financial affairs.
 The auditor will have, at a minimum, a CPA and educational institution audit experience and will be approved by the State Controller on its published list as an educational audit provider.
 The audit will verify the accuracy of the Charter School's financial statements, attendance and enrollment, and accounting practices, and will review the Charter School's internal controls.
 To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in any applicable Office of Management and Budget Circulars.

 The annual audit will be completed and forwarded to the District, the County Superintendent of Schools, the California Department of Education, and the State Controller by December 15 each year.
-The Charter School's audit committee will review any audit exceptions or deficiencies and report to the Charter School's governing board with recommendations on how to resolve them.
-The governing board will report to the District regarding how the exceptions and deficiencies have been or will be resolved.
+The Charter School's audit committee, if any, will review any audit exceptions or deficiencies and report to the Charter School's governing board with recommendations on how to resolve them.
+The governing board will report to the District regarding how the exceptions and deficiencies have been or will be resolved to the District's satisfaction.
 Any disputes regarding the resolution of audit exceptions and deficiencies will be referred to the dispute resolution process contained in this charter.
 Audit appeals or requests for summary review shall be submitted to the Education Audit Appeals Panel ("EAAP") in accordance with applicable law.

-The independent financial audit of the Charter School is a public record to be provided to the public upon request.
+The independent financial audit of the Charter School is a public record to be provided to the public upon request

-ELEMENT 10: SUSPENSION/EXPULSION PROCEDURES
+ELEMENT 10: SUSPENSION, INVOLUNTARY REMOVAL, AND EXPULSION PROCEDURES

-Governing Law: The procedures by which students can be suspended or expelled from the charter school for disciplinary reasons or otherwise involuntarily removed from the charter school for any reason.
+Governing Law: The procedures by which pupils can be suspended or expelled from the charter school for disciplinary reasons or otherwise involuntarily removed from the charter school for any reason.
 These procedures, at a minimum, shall include an explanation of how the charter school will comply with federal and state constitutional procedural and substantive due process requirements that is consistent with all of the following: